Mount de Sales Academy (Georgia): Modernization and expansion

 In 1936, Mount de Sales discontinued its primary school.
-But it continued as a girls' secondary school for boarding and day students until 1959, when the first boys were admitted as day students.
-The girls' boarding school closed in 1963 and the school continued as a co-ed day school.
+It continued as a girls' secondary school for boarding and day students until 1959, when the first boys were admitted as day students.
+The girls' boarding school closed in 1963, and the school continued as a co-ed day school.
 The first coeducational graduating class included 16 boys among 46 total graduates in 1963.
 The fall of 1963 marked the racial integration of Mount de Sales as a result of a diocesan edict, making it the first school in Middle Georgia to desegregate.
 A year later, it graduated its first two black students: Eileen Williams and Cheryl Odom.